 6. Nerve pain (Neuropathic pain) e.g. from disc injuries

 8. Postoperative care: Postoperative pain, tendon repair, post-mastectomy lymphoedema, infected wounds,

 Advantages of Low-Level Laser Therapy over Medical Treatment

 1. Safe and quick results.
 Can be used immediately after injury, over pins, plates and bony prominences.

-2. Drug free pain relief without the unwanted side-effects.
+2. Drug-free pain relief without unwanted side-effects.
 It doesn’t have side effects like some anti-inflammatory medication and painkillers.

 Reduces swelling and inflammation: Stimulates lymphatic drainage to reduce swelling.

 1. Reduces healing time: Stimulates the cells around the injury to increase the speed, quality and strength of tissue repair.

 2. Pain relief: Inhibits the nerves related to the site of pain.